 You won’t have success as an Amazon seller if you’re not strategic about what to sell, so make sure you invest in items that actually are in demand and have a good track record on Amazon.
-As you are looking to expand your inventory, consult an Amazon scanner app or third-party product research tool to get a sense for an item’s Amazon selling history — then decide if it’s worth investing in and selling.
+As you are looking to expand your inventory, consult an Amazon scanner app or third-party product research tool to get a sense of an item’s Amazon selling history — then decide if it’s worth investing in and selling.

 *Pro Tip: Try to avoid products with too much-selling competition and instead look for holes in the marketplace — i.e. products that Amazon doesn’t currently offer.

 To be a full-time Amazon seller, you need a sound inventory management strategy — one that tells you how much inventory to have on hand at a given time, plus how much and when to reorder.
-That way, you can avoid the dreaded Amazon stockout and, on the other hand, not have all your cash tied up in inventory that’s just sitting on your shelves.
+That way, you can avoid the dreaded Amazon stock out and, on the other hand, not have all your cash tied up in inventory that’s just sitting on your shelves.

-Pro Tip: Use the Seller Central inventory reports or a third-party inventory management tool to get your stock levels in the right shape.
+Pro Tip: Use the Seller Central inventory reports or a third-party amazon inventory management tool to get your stock levels in the right shape.
 They’ll help you determine (among many helpful inventory stats) your sales velocity as well as how much product, at a minimum, to have on hand at a given time.
-After getting this info, communicate with your suppliers so they’re aware of when your orders are likely to come in and how much they’ll be for — that way, there won’t be any surprises or delays, and you’ll always have the optimal amount of stock on your shelves.
+After getting this info, communicate with your suppliers, so they’re aware of when your orders are likely to come in and how much they’ll be for — that way, there won’t be any surprises or delays, and you’ll always have the optimal amount of stock on your shelves.

-Having cash in the bank is the key to succeed as a business owner — and especially as an Amazon seller.
+Having cash in the bank is the key to success as a business owner — and especially as an Amazon seller.
 It’s also one of the hardest things to achieve.
 To sell on Amazon, you need cash to buy inventory, expand your product line, fund purchase orders, cover returns and/or chargebacks, invest in third-party growth tools, hire employees, etc. But you have to wait at least two weeks to get paid, resulting in cash flow gaps, inconsistent sales, and staggering growth.

 Thankfully, you can get paid daily as an Amazon seller.
 With Payability — a financing company for high-growth Amazon sellers — you’ll get your Amazon income one business day after making a sale.
 Consistent cash flow means consistent growth.
 So this simple, yet transformative financing solution could mean the difference between an Amazon side hustle and selling full time.
-Just see what real customers are saying on Trustpilot, BBB and Web Retailer.
+Just see what real customers are saying on Trustpilot, BBB Amazon Payability Review, and Web Retailer.